Initiating New Partnerships

 Additional information about the process of international agreements can be found at the Office of International Affairs (OIA).

 Additionally, there are several models for establishing dual degree programs with foreign universities.
 Such programs require an MOA between the College of Engineering and the partner university.
-Students enrolled in dual degree programs are expected to spend time at each university (dependant upon the specific degree) and upon completion of the degree requirements, they will earn two degrees: one from OSU and the other from the partner university.
+Students enrolled in dual degree programs are expected to spend time at each university (dependent upon the specific degree) and upon completion of the degree requirements, they will earn two degrees: one from OSU and the other from the partner university.
 (OSU does not participate in joint degree programs, therefore coursework and research completed at both institutions is recognized by degrees granted by both institutions.)

 OSU Faculty interested in initiating any of these types of agreements within the College of Engineering should contact the Director of International Initiatives in Engineering for how to proceed.